Common questions from Lake of the Woods residents

 What is not required is restating or replacing the recorded governing documents to mirror the statute.
 An HOA may leave the 1984 Restrictions and Bylaws in place and simply operate under 5312 where the statute speaks.
 Many pre-2010 Ohio communities do exactly that.

 All three can look identical on the page but are very different in practice.
-A neighbor-prepared breakdown of Draft 6 provisions sorted into these three buckets is available here: 📄 Draft 6 Provisions by Bucket (PDF).
+A neighbor-prepared breakdown of Draft 9 provisions sorted into these three buckets β with the new-authority bucket presented first β is available here: π Draft 9 Provisions by Bucket (PDF) (updated July 2026 for the final documents).

 Take the anonymous neighbor survey, attend HOA meetings, review the documents, and talk with your neighbors.